BillJr99/Ursinus-CS376/_pages/ubuntudocker.md

 ### Enabling Access to GitHub

-Log into GitHub, and copy both your local computer `id_rsa.pub` and the contents of your guest `id_rsa.pub` to the SSH Keys section of GitHub's settings.
+Log into GitHub, and copy both the contents of your local computer `id_rsa.pub` and the contents of your guest `id_rsa.pub` to the SSH Keys section of GitHub's settings.
 To list the contents of your virtual image public key file, type the following command while logged into the virtual machine:

 ```
 cat ~/.ssh/id_rsa.pub